nbk5876/AdvisorGPT/README.md

 ## Repository

-The source code for the Curriculum Advisor Prototype is hosted on GitHub:
+Source code for the Curriculum Advisor Prototype is hosted on GitHub:

 [https://github.com/nbk5876/AdvisorGPT](https://github.com/nbk5876/AdvisorGPT)

 ## Application Flow

-In steps 1, 2, & 3, the query is created based on input data consisting of the program catalog, the student record and one or more questions from the scholastic advisor.
-In step 4 the query is sent to ChatGPT-4 which evaluates the inputs and returns the resulting analysis to the advisor.
+In steps 1, 2, & 3, a query is created based on input data consisting of the program catalog, the student record and one or more questions from the scholastic advisor.
+In step 4 the query is sent to ChatGPT-4 which evaluates these inputs and returns the resulting analysis to the advisor.

 ![Alt text](https://github.com/nbk5876/nbk5876.github.io/blob/main/AdvisorGPT/Advisor_VHigh_Overview.png?raw=true "Advisor Overview")